MarcL/marclittlemore.com/pages/landingpages/signup-thank-you.md

 permalink: /signup-thank-you/

 landingpage:
-    title: Thank You For Signing Up
+    title: Thank you for signing up!
-    subtitle: "Now Just One Last Thing.
-Prove You Are Not A Robot..."
+    subtitle: "Now just one last thing.
+Please prove you're not a robot by confirming your email address."
 sitemap:
     exclude: yes

-stylesheets:
-    - "//maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css"
 ---